 Shenzhen Affiliated Hospital to Beijing University

 Tel: +86-755-8392 3333

 For grocery shopping, there are many western style supermarkets and smaller boutique shops stocking imported lines.

 The city has many parks and places to escape the hustle and bustle, some of which are quite beautiful.
 Most of the modern shopping malls have movie cinemas and some even have ice-skating rinks.
 There are several modern gymnasiums many with pools.
-Tennis courts are not to hard to find, along with basketball courts and the like.
-There is several art galleries and theatres for live performances.
+Tennis courts are not too hard to find, along with basketball courts and the like.
+There are several art galleries and theaters for live performances.
 Night-life, in regards to nightclubs and bars, is well developed, particularly in Shekou and Futian.
 More about Entertainment and Things to do in Shenzhen

 Shenzhen is very foreigner friendly, and foreigners don’t look too unusual in the city, unlike other areas of China where foreigners are less frequent and tend to attract attention and interest of many Chinese.
-English is not widely spoken, but English speaking staff can be found in many hotels, in particular western hotels.
-The district of Skekou has always been a popular base for foreigners featuring many western style apartments and homes, many western restaurants, bars and clubs.
+English is not widely spoken, but English speaking staff can be found in many hotels, in particular, western hotels.
+The district of Shekou has always been a popular base for foreigners featuring many western style apartments and homes, many western restaurants, bars, and clubs.